FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 ### Creating a Number Text View

-Following from the previous example the example below defines an additional text view \"number\" that is of decimal format.
+Following from the previous example the example below defines an additional text view "number" that is of decimal format.